Henryetta Territoral Museum

 The museum is home to the Joseph W. Hardin Photography Collection.
 From the Spirit of St. Louis to coal miners 350 feet underground, the digitally preserved and magnificently displayed work of Joseph W. Hardin are among the greatest photographs ever taken.
 Hardin's ten-foot panoramic film negatives, extremely rare in photography, and created using cameras of his own invention, recorded Oklahoma's oilfields and boomtowns in their glory days.
 His glass negatives captured the weathered faces of dust-bowl farmers and their families on drought-stricken homesteads.
 The camera was his canvas, and his artistry our inheritance.

-Unseen for decades, these exquisite photographs are now presented using both print and digital technologies, immersing the viewer in the sights and sounds of a uniquely Oklahoma experience.
+Unseen for decades, these exquisite photographs are now presented for history buffs using both print and digital technologies, immersing the viewer in the sights and sounds of a uniquely Oklahoma experience.

 Visit the home of the Hardin photo collection and experience the joys, tribulations and triumphs of early Oklahoma through the lens of an American legend, Joseph W. Hardin.